sio-iago/sio-iago.github.io/_posts/2022-11-14-important-concepts-to-get-started.markdown

 to get used to when learning one or the other.
 Hopefully this post will help you on discovering Kotlin or learning it.

-Kotlin is a powerful, modern language and mature language that's fit both for client and server side applications.
-And the most important, Kotlin is lots of `fun`!
-Give it a try.
+Kotlin is a powerful, modern language and mature language and, the most important, Kotlin is lots of `fun`!

 /iago